 Typically a series of 3–5 treatments is performed for optimal results; however, each treatment will induce some collagen remodeling and micro-needling can be used for ongoing maintenance.

 Unlike lasers, Eclipse MicroPen™ breaks up pigment mechanically and remodels the collagen without heat.
 Removing heat from the equation makes for a safer, more comfortable treatment with a very low complication rate.

 HOW LONG DOES A MICROPEN™ TREATMENT TAKE?

 Treatment time will vary depending on the surface area treated but typically will range from 15–30 minutes.
 Because a topical anesthetic may be applied ahead of time plan to spend between 30–60 minutes in the office.

 Deeper micro-needling treatments can be uncomfortable so a topical anesthetic will typically be applied ahead of time to reduce any discomfort.
 More superficial treatments are well-tolerated without any anesthetic.

 WHAT DO I LOOK LIKE RIGHT AFTER AND HOW MUCH DOWN TIME IS THERE?

 Immediately after a micro-needling treatment the skin can appear flushed like a light sunburn to deeper pink with pinpoint bleeding for deeper treatments.
 Typically any redness will resolve within 1–2 days.
 Make-up can be applied immediately.

 WHAT ARE THE POSSIBLE SIDE EFFECTS?

 Mild discomfort and redness are common effects.
-Very rarely, treatments could lead to a cold sore reactivation or other infection, formation of granulomas (small bumps under the skin), permanent color change or scarring.
+Very rarely, treatments could lead to a cold sore reactivation or other infection, formation of granulomas (small bumps under the skin), long lasting color change or scarring.